 - Holding Two Mortgages: Being unable to sell your old home for several months before purchasing your new home and taking on a new mortgage.
 How would you fare then?

-I would love to know what your next big thing is, other stress tests you’ve put on your money scenarios, or stress tests you’ve experienced hands-on in the past.
+I would love to know what your next big thing is, other stress tests you’ve put on your money plan scenarios, or stress tests you’ve experienced hands-on in the past.
 Who knows, you might help someone else out who is thinking about doing what you’ve already done.